acerola1/udacity-blogger/README.md

 ---
 # Blogger aka Readable

 >This is a blog like web application.
 You can make new posts and comments.
 You can also edit/delete the posts and comments and change the score of them.
 This project do not include authentication.
-You can change any user posts.
+You can change any user's posts.

 Built with React, Redux and React Router.
 With a [provided](https://github.com/udacity/reactnd-project-readable-starter) Node.js backend api.